runnndmc/eloquent-js/functions.md

-The first time _find_ is called, it starts by calling itself to explore the solution that it starts with: (1+5) That call will continue to recurse to explore *every* comntinued solution that yields a number less than or equal to that target number
+The first time _find_ is called, it starts by calling itself to explore the solution that it starts with: (1+5)

+  - That call will continue to recurse to explore *every* comntinued solution that yields a number less than or equal to that target number
-Since it doesn't find a solution that hits the target, it returrnd null back to the first call.
+  - Since it doesn't find a solution that hits the target, it returnd null back to the **first call.**
-There the || operator causes the call that explores (1 * 3) to happen It's first recursive call - through another recursive call hits the target number The innermost call returns a string and each of the || operators in the intermediate calls passes that string along, ultimately returning the solution.
+  - There the || operator causes the call that explores (1 * 3) to happen
+  - It's first recursive call - through another recursive call hits the target number
+  - The innermost call returns a string
+  - and each of the || operators in the intermediate calls passes that string along
+  - ultimately returning the solution.

+## Growing Functions

+Break down a function into a reuseable function for other programs to use and for you not to repeat yourself